 Lawsuits have been filed in both state and federal courts, in which plaintiffs claim the faulty devices led to extensive injury and, in some cases, required painful, complicated and expensive revision surgeries.
 Injured parties are seeking damages for past and future medical expenses, lost wages, and pain and suffering.

 If you have been implanted with either ASR device and suffered severe injury, don’t hesitate to act.
 State trials are already underway and the first multidistrict litigation (MDL) cases are slated to go to trial in September of 2013.
 The window to file a claim is closing!
 Contact Ward Black Law today to get answers to your questions and to discuss your potential DePuy hip replacement recall lawsuit.
-You can reach us by phone: 336-333-2244 or toll-free at 1-877-256-1214 or by email.
+You can call or text us at 1-800-531-9191 or contact us by email.

 The ASR was approved by the FDA in 2005, and, via a regulatory loophole, bypassed clinical trials during pre-market testing.
 The all-metal prosthesis was believed to be more effective than traditional hip implants, but problems in ASR patients soon surfaced.